Krishna752006/MLOps/1/Notes/ZenML Practise.md

 Then putting a pipeline file to take in all the steps.

 Then write a run_pipeline.py and run via py run_pipeline.py, pipeline will be created.
 Make sure to use `__main__` and not forget underscores.
+Here `__name__ == "__main__"` is so that the file is directly run as py run_pipeline.py and no by another source as import run_pipeline and run from there.
+Basically only run via main file and not and dependency type.

 Then in terminal enter -> zenml login --local --blocking It will create a local server where you can look the pipelines that you have created.
 Login by user as `default`

+(enable_cache = False) -> Training from Start
+(enable_cache = True) -> This Cache's the Step's data in a local folder and The MLOps Framework checks if any change is there in steps, if not, it reuses cached artifacts.
+This for a faster and a better run.

+Till Now this is the blueprint of the task.